naddeoa/booty/README.md

 ```

-Any of these can be referenced from any booty.install file, and you can redifine them locally if you want different recipe logic that uses
+Any of these can be referenced from any booty.install file, and you can redefine them locally if you want different recipe logic that uses
 the same name.

 # FAQ